Summary of Significant Accounting Policies

 2. Summary of Significant Accounting Policies

 Basis of Presentation – The accompanying condensed consolidated financial statements have been prepared by the Company without audit pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (“SEC”) and, in the opinion of management, include all adjustments (consisting of normal, recurring adjustments, unless otherwise disclosed) necessary for a fair statement of the condensed consolidated results of operations, financial position, cash flows and changes in stockholders’ equity (deficit) for each period presented.
 All intercompany balances and transactions have been eliminated in preparation of these condensed consolidated financial statements.
-The condensed consolidated results for the interim periods are not necessarily indicative of results to be expected for the full year.
-The 2022 year-end consolidated balance sheet was derived from audited financial statements but does not include all disclosures required by GAAP.
-These financial statements should be read in conjunction with the Company’s Annual Report on Form 10-K for the year ended December 31, 2022.
+The consolidated results for the interim periods are not necessarily indicative of results to be expected for the full year.
+The 2022 year-end condensed consolidated balance sheet was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States (“GAAP”).
+These financial statements should be read in conjunction with Nauticus Robotics Inc. Form 10-K for the year ended December 31, 2022.

-Summary of Significant Accounting Policies – The Company’s significant accounting policies are discussed in Note 1 to Nauticus Robotics, Inc.’s consolidated financial statements included in its Annual Report on Form 10-K filed with the SEC for the year ended December 31, 2022.
-There have been no significant changes to these policies which have had a material impact on the Company’s interim unaudited condensed consolidated financial statements and related notes during the three and six months ended June 30, 2023.
+Summary of Significant Accounting Policies – The Company’s significant accounting policies are discussed in Note 1 to Nauticus Robotics Inc.’s financial statements in the Form 10-K filed with the SEC for the year ended December 31, 2022.
+There have been no significant changes to these policies which have had a material impact on the Company’s interim unaudited condensed consolidated financial statements and related notes during the three months ended March 31, 2023.

 Use of Estimates – The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
 Significant items subject to such estimates and assumptions include the (i) estimates of future costs to complete customer contracts recognized over time, (ii) valuation allowances for deferred income tax assets, (iii) valuation of stock-based compensation awards and (iv) the valuation of conversion options, warrants and earnouts.
 Actual results could differ from those estimates.